muratk5n/thirdwave/en/README.md

 Even some in the establishment must have seen the current state of play in UKR is no good, largely US's fault.
-The Hunter Biden thing resurfacing again might be a message to WH..
-The HB expose is key bcz 'Ukraine' is written all over that whole mess.
+The Hunter Biden thing resurfacing might be a message to WH..
+The HB expose is key bcz it has the word 'Ukraine' written all over it.

 ---